Lecture (2V+1Ü, 4 ECTS-LP) "Distributed Data Management" (Module Description), Course Number INF-24-53-V-7

 - Solutions to exercise sheets have to be submitted in OLAT.

-- Students need to mark in OLAT which individual assignments they have managed to solve correctly.
+- Students need to mark in OLAT which individual assignments they have managed to solve correctly (individually, not per group).

-- If the solution of an assignment is not done correctly to an extent of ⅔ or more, the point for that assignment will be not given.
-That means, if you did not work on more than ⅔, don’t put the mark at all.
+- In addition, only if the solution of an assignment is done correctly to an extent of ½ or more, the point for that assignment will be given.

 - If it is obvious that the mark has been placed in a dishonest attempt to obtain a point without proper engagement with the assignment, the entire sheet is assessed with zero points.
-For instance, if the marked exercise is not done at all or clearly below ⅔ solved.
+For instance, if the marked exercise or parts of it are not done at all.

 - Copying solutions from other groups or taking solutions from previously published solution sheets, if clearly identifiable, will cause all involved groups to get immediately disqualified from the course, independent of the number of points accomplished regularly.